CHC50908 Diploma of Children’s Services (Early Childhood Education and Care)

 All students must have the following before proceeding for work placement:

-- A current Police Check (Note, if your police check have a previous conviction, you need to discuss this with a JTI trainer/Work placement Coordinator before enrolling in this course)
+- A valid National Police Check (Note, if your police check have a previous conviction, you need to discuss this with a JTI trainer/Work placement Coordinator before enrolling in this course)

 - A current First Aid Certificate